Dogs get sick and injured just like humans.

 Hypothyroidism is a common disease that occurs in many different breeds and is the result of a low production of thyroid hormones.

-When not enough thyroid hormones are produced, dogs tend to gain weight, suffer from hair loss and skin problems.
+enough thyroid hormones are produced, dogs tend to gain weight, suffer from hair loss and skin problems.

 A simple blood test can confirm the problem and daily medication can be given to eliminating much of the problem.